 Kristi SnowCat

-A 1961picture of a Kristi on the job for the either the SMA or SEC.
+A 1961 picture of a Kristi on the job for the either the SMA or SEC.
 Chris Roth has confirmed the SMA Kristi was Serial No. 00041

 Picture: Powerhouse Museum, Sydney